ucloud/ucloud-sdk-python3/docs/index.rst

 UCloud SDK is a Python client library for accessing the UCloud API.

 This client can run on Linux, macOS and Windows.
-It requires Python 3.5 and above.

 - Website: https://www.ucloud.cn/
 - Free software: Apache 2.0 license